 |Revise these 100 Difference Between Articles now to enhance your IAS preparation!!

 Complement your preparation for the upcoming exam by checking the following links:

 The dictionary defines an introvert as a person primarily concerned with their own thoughts and feelings rather than with external things.
-General opinion is that an introvert is a shy person who would rather not talk to anyone.
+The general opinion is that an introvert is a shy person who would rather not talk to anyone.
 But this is far from the truth.
 An introvert is actually a person who would rather not waste time talking unnecessary stuff to others.
 They draw strength from within.
 They don’t look outside for comfort or solace.
 You might think an introvert cannot aspire to become civil servants.
 This is a myth.
 Do you have an IAS dream and are you held back because you think you are an introvert?
 Worry not!
 Even introverts can become civil servants.
-Read on to know how.
+Read on to know the ways it can.